Misamis Occidental: Religion

+Catholicism

-As of 2013, Roman Catholicism remains the predominant faith of the people of Misamis Occidental having 70 percent affiliation and the second most members are with the Iglesia Filipina Independiente or Aglipayan Church with 20% while several Protestant Churches as well as Islam are the minorities.
+As of 2013, Roman Catholicism remains the predominant faith of the people of Misamis Occidental having 70 percent affiliation while the second most members are with the Iglesia Filipina Independiente or Aglipayan Church with 20%.

+Others

+Several Protestant Churches as well as Islam are the minorities present in the province.

 Economy

-The province economy depends firstly on fishing, secondly on coconuts, thirdly on rice.
+The province economy depends firstly on fishing, secondly on coconuts, and thirdly on rice.
 The province has 169 km of coastline fronting the rich fishing grounds of Panguil and Iligan bays.
 It also has the biggest area of brackish water fishponds in the region.
-Tangub City is a fishing port on Panguil Bay famous for seafood.
+Tangub City is a fishing port in Panguil Bay famous for seafood.
 Coconut is the chief crop.
 This is processed into oil, desiccated coconut, and coir, most of which are shipped to Cebu.
 Coconut processing is the main industry in Oroquieta City.
-Other crops grown are rice, corn, abaca, coffee, cacao and rubber.
+Other crops grown in the province are rice, corn, abaca, coffee, cacao, and rubber.

 Resources

 Wood is the major forest product.
 Predominant species are the lauan group, apitong, tanguige yakal, and Philippine mahogany.
 There is also an abundant supply of bamboo, rattan and various vines.
 Forest land in the province has an area of 66,002.46 hectares; 53,262 hectares of which are considered a national park (which has legal implications).

 The province has a considerable deposit of clay especially in the municipalities of Lopez Jaena and Concepcion.
 Plaridel is the largest in rice production, and the longest coastal town in the province.

-There are also an abundant sources of sand and gravel.
+There are also abundant sources of sand and gravel.

 The province is traditionally a net exporter of various commodities.
 Historical data from the Ozamiz Port District of the Bureau of Customs show that outgoing commodities, which is mainly of coconut products, far outweigh incoming cargoes.

-Being a coco-based province, major manufacturing firms in Misamis Occidental are engaged in the production of crude coconut oil, cooking oil, lard, margarine, laundry soap and desiccated coconut.
-Other products are furniture, ceramics gifts toys and housewares, processed food like banana chips and marine products.
+Being a coco-based province, major manufacturing firms in Misamis Occidental are engaged in the production of crude coconut oil, cooking oil, lard, margarine, laundry soap, and desiccated coconut.
+Other products are furniture, ceramic gifts toys and housewares, processed food like banana chips, and marine products.

 Locally fabricated agri-industrial machines and equipment are also available in the province.